Central limit theory for Peaks-over-Threshold partial sums of long memory linear time series: Discussion

 With \cite[(15.3.34)]{kulikHeavyTailedTimeSeries2020}, if moreover the $|a_j|$ are decreasing, then $\sum_{t=1}^{\infty} \PP[|Y_t|>1]<\infty$ is equivalent to

 Since this holds if and only if $\nu\ge 2/(1-d)$, we know that the anti-clustering condition fails for such combinations of $(\nu,d)$.
 In particular, it fails for all $\nu\in(1,2)$.
-It therefore seems plausible that long clusters of extremes may accelerate the speed of convergence.
+It therefore seems plausible that long clusters of extremes may accelerate the speed of convergence obtained in Corollary~\ref{cor:sub_ord_univariateI_optim}.

 Having discussed the asymptotically dependent setting and its connection to anti-clustering conditions, we now turn to the asymptotically independent case featured in our work (Corollary~\ref{cor:gaussian}).
 In the case of Gaussian innovations, and thus Gaussian time series, we observe behavior more consistent with existing literature: for deterministic thresholds, focusing on extremes, that is, reducing the effective number of summands, slows down the speed of convergence.
 Since the time series is asymptotically independent, anti-clustering conditions hold, and we return to the standard setting.